jyao1/td-shim/doc/fuzzing.md

     # Install screen
     sudo apt install screen
     # Install expect
-    sudoapt install expect
+    sudo apt install expect
     # Run each fuzz for one hour
     bash fuzz_run.sh
-    # Run each fuzz for one hour and Genarate source-based coverage report
+    # Run each fuzz for one hour and generate source-based coverage report
     bash fuzz_run.sh Scoverage
-    # Run each fuzz for one hour and Genarate gcov-based coverage report
+    # Run each fuzz for one hour and generate gcov-based coverage report
     bash fuzz_run.sh Gcoverage

-    # If thre is an error in fuzzing, please follow, and switch to the root
+    # If there is an error in fuzzing, please follow, and switch to the root
     user to execute the command if the error is reported.

     [-] Hmm, your system is configured to send core dump notifications to an